Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

-Finally, we investigate the stability of the soliton solutions by computing the deviation parameter defined as $\delta\phi_{n_x,n_y}(z) \equiv \max\left(\big||\phi_{n_x,n_y}(z)| - |\phi_{n_x,n_y}(0)|\big|\right)$ at a large propagation distance $z_{\text{max}} = 25$.
+Additionally, for both soliton locations, we investigate the dependence of the power thresholds $P_{th}$ on the non-Hermiticity parameter $h$.
+As illustrated in Fig.~\ref{fig_7}(c), the power thresholds for solitons located near corner (A) and near the center of the lattice increase monotonically with $h$.
+Specifically, we confirm that this dependence is well approximated by a parabolic form, $P_{th}\approx ah^2+bh+c$. {In Fig.~\ref{fig_8}(a), we present a pertinent example of a soliton profile $|\phi_{n_x,n_y}|$ located near corner (A), for $h=0.4$.
+In this case, as well as for solitons at other locations in the lattice, the solutions exhibit spatial asymmetry toward corner (A) due to the asymmetric couplings.
+As expected, we further verified that the degree of asymmetry of the soliton solutions increases with $h$.} Also, we investigated the stability of the soliton solutions by computing the deviation parameter defined as $\delta\phi_{n_x,n_y}(z) \equiv \max\left(\big||\phi_{n_x,n_y}(z)| - |\phi_{n_x,n_y}(0)|\big|\right)$, at a large propagation distance $z = 25$.
 This parameter quantifies the deviation of the evolved soliton profile from its initial distribution.
 For a non-Hermiticity parameter $h=0.2$, solitons at all lattice locations remain stable, exhibiting very small deviations, with $\delta\phi \sim 10^{-7}$.
 However, at a higher non-Hermiticity value of $h=0.4$, soliton stability varies significantly with lattice position: solitons near corner (A) remain highly stable, with extremely low deviations ($\sim 10^{-10}$), while deviations increase progressively when moving from corner (B) ($\sim 10^{-7}$) toward the lattice center ($\sim 10^{-4}$), reaching their largest value near corner (C) ($\sim 10^{-3}$).